drivendataorg/meta-vsc-descriptor-runtime/README.md

 ## Good luck!
 And have fun!

 Thanks for reading!
-Enjoy the competition, and [hit up the forums](https://community.drivendata.org/c/belugas/86) if you have any questions!
+Enjoy the competition, and [hit up the forums]() if you have any questions!
-# meta-vsc-runtime